 Getting into Venice

 The easiest way to get into Venice from the Marco Polo Airport is to use a Private Water Taxi.
 I would suggest that you don’t use the one your hotel may offer.
-It is better to contact the Consorzio Motoscafi and book directly through them on their website.
+It is recommended to contact the Consorzio Motoscafi directly and book through their website.
 It is a very safe and efficient way to get into the city.
-The cost, door to door, is about 107 Euros each way.
+The cost, door-to-door, is approximately 107 Euros each way.

 You can also take a public water taxi, which is much cheaper, but it will take at least 1.5 hours.
 One more point to consider is that once you get off the water taxi, for example, at the San Marco Water Taxi Station, you will then have a 5-10 minute walk to your hotel with your suitcases in tow.
 So save yourself the headache and take the Private Water Taxi.